noorrabih/CEFR-Controlled-Arabic-Generation/README.md

 We filter features based on their trends across CEFR levels to retain progression-sensitive and discriminative features.

-1. Create profiles:
-    profile_creator.py
-    - input: feature summaries from zaebuc and arwi combined
-    - output:profiles of the selected features + visualization plots found in profiling_data/ZAEBUC+ARWI/6levels

-# vocabulary list construction:
-for every prompt we create a list of vocabs that are suitable for that level.

-1. Generate vocabs list per prompt
-   - vocabulary_construction/generate_prompts_vocabs.py

-2. map and filter the generated words to their corresponding SAMER level
-   - vocabulary_construction/gpt_tosamer.py

-3. for those with low vocabs count, use vocab relevance model to get more vocabs
-   - vocabulary_construction/vocab-relavance.py

-4. merge both from 2 and 3
-   - vocabulary_construction/merge_vocabs.py

-# Generation:
-We prompt gpt-4o and ask it to generate essays of topics from the ARWI dataset. those topics are categorized into Begginer, Intermediate, and Advanced.

-prompts are set up with 3, 5 and 6 levels

-3 levels:  Begginer ->A, Intermediate -> B, and Advanced -> C 5 levels: Begginer ->A, Intermediate -> B1, B2 , Advanced -> C1, C2
-6 levels: Begginer -> A1, A2 , Intermediate -> B1, B2 , Advanced -> C1, C2

-We use batch mode.

-1. batch data
-    Generation/batch_creation.py
-2. upload and run
-    Generation/upload_run.py

-We generate under 5 conditions:
-P1: No given level, given just the topic.
-The evaluation of this one is done on 3 levels.

-P2: given topic and level
-The evaluation of this one is done on 6 levels.

-P3: given topic, level and profile specifications based on the level.
-The evaluation of this one is done on 6 levels.

-P4: given topic, level, and vocabs list.
-The evaluation of this one is done on 5 levels.
-Details on how the Vocabs list formulation below

-P5: given topic, level, profile specifications, and vocabs list.
-The evaluation of this one is done on 5 levels.

-After generation we extract the features just like we did in Feature Extraction section. then we filter based on the chosen ones in the profile:
-    - utils/features_filter.py

-Then we evaluate against the profiles:
-    - utils/cosine_similarity.py
+## 1. Profile Creation

+**Script:**
+`profile_creator.py`

+**Input:**
+Feature summaries from ZAEBUC and ARWI combined

+**Output:**
+- Profiles of selected features
+- Visualization plots located in:
+  `profiling_data/ZAEBUC+ARWI/6levels`

+---

+# Vocabulary List Construction

+For each prompt, we construct a vocabulary list suitable for the target level.

+## 1. Generate vocabulary list per prompt
+`vocabulary_construction/generate_prompts_vocabs.py`

+## 2. Map and filter generated words to their corresponding SAMER level
+`vocabulary_construction/gpt_tosamer.py`

+## 3. For prompts with low vocabulary count, use a vocabulary relevance model to expand the list
+`vocabulary_construction/vocab_relevance.py`

+## 4. Merge outputs from steps 2 and 3
+`vocabulary_construction/merge_vocabs.py`

+---

+# Generation

+We prompt GPT-4o to generate essays using topics from the ARWI dataset.
+The topics are categorized into:

+- Beginner
+- Intermediate
+- Advanced

+Prompts are structured with different level granularities:

+### 3 Levels
+- Beginner → A
+- Intermediate → B
+- Advanced → C

+### 5 Levels
+- Beginner → A
+- Intermediate → B1, B2
+- Advanced → C1, C2

+### 6 Levels
+- Beginner → A1, A2
+- Intermediate → B1, B2
+- Advanced → C1, C2

+We use batch mode for generation.

+## 1. Batch creation
+`Generation/batch_creation.py`

+## 2. Upload and run
+`Generation/upload_run.py`

+---

+# Generation Conditions

+We generate essays under five conditions:

+### P1
+Given topic only (no level specified).
+Evaluation: 3 levels.

+### P2
+Given topic and level.
+Evaluation: 6 levels.

+### P3
+Given topic, level, and profile specifications based on the level.
+Evaluation: 6 levels.

+### P4
+Given topic, level, and vocabulary list.
+Evaluation: 5 levels.

+### P5
+Given topic, level, profile specifications, and vocabulary list.
+Evaluation: 5 levels.

+---

+# Post-Generation Processing

+After generation:

+1. We extract linguistic features (same pipeline as Feature Extraction section).
+2. We filter features based on the selected profile features:
+   `utils/features_filter.py`
+3. We evaluate generated essays against CEFR profiles using cosine similarity:
+   `utils/cosine_similarity.py`